tanajisulagave/AzureDataEngineer_CovidProject/README.md

 Create Pipeline into ADF and call above 3 activity for transforming the data.

  **Data Load into Azure SQL server Database**

 ![image](https://github.com/user-attachments/assets/fce45dbe-f4e0-4b2d-9b3d-eda4010f9bdd)

+we have transformed data into ADLS gen 2 account now we need toadd this data into database